 A: EnSci courses generally have between 10-30 students in a class.
 Some of the foundation courses have large lectures, but break down into small (15-20) groups for labs and homework.

-Q: Will I have a faculty adviser?
+Q: Will I have an advisor?

 Q: Does EnSci have a learning community?

 A: Yes!
 We register freshman students together in the same sections of classes.
 We then have a series of community building and academic support activities to help all new students get a successful start.
 The Environmental Science club also fosters interaction between students across years in school.
-More about the learning community.

 Q: What's up with the two colleges, are there two different Environmental Science degrees ?